rsnodgrass/hass-flo-water/README.md

 - support triggering the system test of a Flo device
 - support leak detection sensitivity settings (all, small, bigger, biggest)
 - support FloSense alerts (leaks detected)
-- total water usage for the day/week
+- total water usage for the day/week (can be done with combination of consumption and utility meter)
 - support Flo's fixtures beta feature breaking down usage by type (e.g. toilets, appliances, faucet, irrigation, etc)

 ## Automation Ideas